 5. S-CSCF-B forward the INVITE message to UE-B

-S-CSCF-B adds a P-Called-Party-ID header field.
+S-CSCF-B replaces B identity with the UE-B contact in the Request-URI and adds a P-Called-Party-ID header field.

 UE-B determines from the Additional-Identity header field that it has been reached using the identity D. The P-Called-Party-Id header field can be ignored.